wilsontelab/agFree-docs/docs/00_code-installation/11_install-agFree.md

-│       ├── genotypes   # default location for built genotype graphs │       ├── nanopore    # default location for downloaded ONT software and models │       └── zoo         # default location for multi-genome alignment indices └── run # the run command to which `af` is aliased
+│       ├── genotypes   # default location for built genotype graphs │       ├── nanopore    # default location for downloaded ONT software and models │       └── zoo         # default location for multi-genome alignment indices └── run # the run command script to which `af` is aliased
 ```